-6.7 Dummy Measurements
+6.7 Hybrid III Dummy Measurements

 The following measurements are to be recorded prior to the test after the dummy settling and positioning procedures have been carried out.
+Details of the child dummy measurements are contained in the Euro NCAP Child Occupant Protection Testing Protocol.